isomerpages/mlaw-corp/news/speeches/_posts/2014-09-12-Opening-Address-by-Minister-for-Law-K-Shanmugam-at-the-launch-of-the-NUS-Centre-for-Banking-and-Financial-Law.md

 ---
-layout: post
-title: Opening Address by Minister for Law, K Shanmugam, at the launch of the NUS Centre for Banking and Financial Law
+title: 'Opening Address by Minister for Law, K Shanmugam, at the launch of the NUS Centre for Banking and Financial Law'
 permalink: /news/speeches/opening-add-nus-centre-banking-and-financial-law
 breadcrumb: Speeches
-collection_name: news

 ---

 12 Sep 2014 Posted in [Speeches](/news/speeches)